How to protect livestock from coyotes in New Jersey | Coyote

 How to protect livestock from coyotes

 Coyotes will attack small livestock often targeting newborns during lambing and calving season.
-Any time of year, packs might attack sheep or other small livestock left unprotected at night.
+Any time of year, family groups might attack sheep or other small livestock left unprotected at night.

 To protect your livestock: